hdugan/MCMlakeheat/README.md

 -   Get hyposmetry, area and volume for every 0.1 m layer
 -   Check days that have full depth profiles
+-   For deepest sampling depth, assume volume of this layer equals cumulative volume beneath it
--   Calculate specific heat in J/m3/K (equivalent to °C)
+-   Use specific heat in J/kg/°C
--   Calculate total joules heat storage by spHeat_J_m3K \* volume layer \* temperature above freezing point
+-   Calculate total joules heat storage by spHeat \* density \* volume layer \* temperature above freezing point
     -   Also calculate J/m2 and J/m3
 -   Calculate latent heat of ice
     -   ice density of 900 kg/m3 \* 334000 J/kg